BlockchainCommons/Gordian/Envelope/Use-Cases/Data.md

 ### #3: Carmen Add Chronology to CryptFinger (Timestamp)

-> _Problem Solved:_ Carmen wants to make it obvious which Cryptfinger results are the newest.
+* **Use Case:** Carmen wants to make it obvious which CryptFinger results are the newest.
+* **Openness Benefit:** Despite the freeform ability to redistribute CryptFinger data, the newest results can still be ascertained.
+This dating data is also verifiable, like the rest of the package.

 Because Gordian Envelopes can be saved, stored, and resent, dating them becomes an issue.
 It's vital to know whether CryptFinger results are relatively new or grossly out of date.
 Fortunately, adding verifiable dates is very simple as long as authentication is already being used.
 A date just needs to be included in `verifierInfo`.
 Since that information is afterward signed, the date can be trusted — or at least it can be trusted to the level that a validator trusts the verifier.
 ```
 {